 \paragraph{Tensile Strain}

-Next we investigate the case of tensile strain, from a DFT+DMFT perspective.
+Next, we investigate the case of tensile strain, from a DFT+DMFT perspective.
 Single particle DFT predicts an antiferromagnetic ground state for this phase.
-In order to confirm this we did a FM spin-polarized single-impurity DMFT calculation, which resulted in fluctuating Wannier moments for the impurity after each iteration.
-In analogy to the unstrained case from Sec.~\ref{Unstrained LMO electronic structure} we therefore rule out a FM ordered solution in case of the uniaxial tensile strained unit cell.
-From these observations we strongly expect an A-AFM ordered solution in DFT+DMFT for the tensile-strained LMO unit cell.
+In order to confirm this we set up FM single-impurity DMFT calculations, in analogy to the unstrained case in section~\ref{Unstrained LMO electronic structure}.
+Also here, the calculations did not converge to a self-consistent solution, and we can rule out a FM ordered solution in the case of the uniaxial tensile strained unit cell.
+From these observations, we expect an A-AFM ordered solution in DFT+DMFT for the tensile-strained LMO unit cell.
 Going to the two-impurity unit cell it was indeed possible to stabilize such a solution.
 The two impurities were again formed by groups of two in-plane Mn sites, as shown in Fig.~\ref{fig:crystal_cell_paper_new.png}.
 Similar to the two-impurity calculation for the unstrained orthorhombic unit cell, we observe the Wannier moments for both impurities converging to a value of 3.9\,$\mu_{B}$.
+We further analyzed the solution by calculating the impurity spectral function for each of the five $d$ orbitals and both impurities, see Fig.~\ref{fig:spectral_function_uniaxial_tensile_strain_NEW.png}.
+The spectral functions in this figure again represent the 5 $d$ orbitals of Mn and shows Mn to be in $d^4$ state for both impurities.
+In case of both impurities, there are three half-filled $t_{2g}$ orbitals, one half-filled $e_g$ orbital and one empty $e_g$ orbital.

-We further analyzed the converged regime by again calculating the impurity spectral function for each of the five orbitals and both impurities, see Fig.~\ref{fig:spectral_function_uniaxial_tensile_strain_NEW.png}.
-The latter clearly describe an insulating A-AFM ordered solution, with a gap of approximately 3.4\,eV, which is 0.6\,eV larger than the observed 2.8\,eV gap in the unstrained case.
-Hence, we found that tensile strain is not able to induce a magnetic and/or structural phase transition in orthorhombic LMO.
+From the spectral functions, we see that the insulating A-AFM solution exhibits a gap of approximately 3.4\,eV, which is 0.6\,eV larger than the observed 2.8\,eV gap in the unstrained case.
+Hence, we found that tensile strain does not induce a magnetic and/or structural phase transition in orthorhombic LMO.
 Furthermore, our result shows that the $Q_{2}$ and $Q_{3}$ breathing modes of the JT distortions in LMO are affected much more by the type of strain rather than the geometric effect of the square in-plane lattice constants.
 This finding underlines that the flavor of the applied strains, i.e, compressive versus tensile, is of great importance to induce magnetic phase transitions and, hence, corresponding strain tuning of magnetism in bulk LMO.